 A: You have very little control about what others on the internet can and will do.
 Just know that 9 times out of 10, Google will not reward websites that copy your content.
-SEO isn't about the 1 out of 10 exception to that rule, but about forming stable long term strategies.
+SEO isn't about the 1 out of 10 exceptions to that rule, but about forming stable long-term strategies.
 Over the long term, you will win, and the 3rd party copy cat will lose.

 Q: You touched on this...
 I heard that Google is moving away from SEO and is putting more weight in social media likes, shares, tweets, etc. Is this not the case?